dario-rodriguez/devon-guide/Angular-a11y-accessibility..md

 ````
 ## Create Angular A11y Project

-To create the A11y Project with support Material design refer the [[repo|https://github.com/Himanshu122798/a11y]] or Document wiki .
+To create the A11y Project with support Material design refer the [[repo|https://github.com/Himanshu122798/a11y]] or [[document|https://slack-redir.net/link?url=https%3A%2F%2Fgithub.com%2Foasp%2Foasp-tutorial-sources%2Fwiki%2FBuildOASP4JsApplication&v=3]].